aspilchen/BeatBox-embedded-sfu/README.md

 The web page will give you access to volume, tempo, beat and drum controls.

 ### Server
 If the server is installed.
-Navigate to the nodejs directory on the target device, and enter the command 'node server' and it should start.
+Navigate to the nodejs directory on the target device, and enter the command `node server` and it should start.
 Access the server through a browser using the instructions above.